pomsky-lang/website/content/blog/pomsky-0-8/index.md

 ## Announcement

 Hi!
 I'm Ludwig, and I created Pomsky in my spare time.
 I am pleased to announce that you can now [sponsor me](https://github.com/sponsors/Aloso) for my work!
-It's been a lot of fun to develop Pomsky, but as Pomsky is being used by more and more people, I will need more time for maintenance and improving the developer experience.Donations will help me to invest the time needed.
+It's been a lot of fun to develop Pomsky, but as Pomsky is being used by more and more people, I will need more time for maintenance and improving the developer experience.
+Donations will help me to invest the time needed.
 If you can spare a few bucks or convince your employer to sponsor me, that would go a long way to make Pomsky sustainable.

 All sponsors will receive monthly updates on what I am working on, as I want to be transparent about how your money is used.
 Find out more on [my GitHub sponsors page](https://github.com/sponsors/Aloso).